dsohk/rancher-devsecops-workshop/docs/part-3.md

 ![Configure Sonarqube integration in Jenkins](./images/jenkins-configure-sonarqube.png)

-1. Name: My SonarQube (Please use the name as mentioned in the instruction)
+1. Name: My SonarQube (Please use the name as mentioned in the instruction) or copy & paste using below clipboard
 ```
 My SonarQube
 ```
 2. Add URL: (Your Sonarqube URL)
 2. Add generated token
   Add Credential > Jenkins